gcallah/Rationalism/sorcery/Sorcery.md

 "No," I told him, "most of them are African-African."

 And the use of the new term certainly did not stop people from stereotyping.
-Once, my next-door-neighbor (herself a "minority" in at least two senses!) called me up while I was at work, and told me, "A truck pulled up in your driveway... and a bunch of *African-Americans* got out of it...
+Once, my next-door-neighbor (herself a "favored minority" in at least two senses!) called me up while I was at work, and told me, "A truck pulled up in your driveway... and a bunch of *African-Americans* got out of it...
 I'm worried you're being robbed."